oz-elhassid/BoundingBoxCPP/README.md

-# BoundingBoxTS
+# BoundingBoxCPP
-A simple code to check the relation between axis-aligned bounding boxes.
+A simple C++ code to check the relation between axis-aligned bounding boxes.

 ## Building
 First, clone the repository: